Sasolburg

-Sasolburg is the fourth largest city(After Bloemfontein, Welkom and Kroonstad) within the Metsimaholo Local Municipality in the far north of the Free State province of South Africa.
-Sasolburg is further sub-divided into three areas: Sasolburg proper, Vaalpark (a more affluent cluster of suburbs located about 5 km north of the Sasolburg CBD) and Zamdela (a township).
+Sasolburg is a city in the Free State province of South Africa.
+The city is located in the northern part of the province and is the seat of the Metsimaholo Local Municipality.

-The city is located only 13km south of the province of Gauteng, and is only an hour's drive from Johannesburg.Most white residents of Sasolburg speak Afrikaans as a first language, while most black people speak Sesotho as a first language.
-The Sasol corporation has sponsored infrastructural developments in Sasolburg, such as an Olympic size swimming pool.
+The city lies 13 kilometres south of the Gauteng province and forms part of the Vaal Triangle (Vanderbijlpark, Vereeniging and Sasolburg) region.
+Most white residents of Sasolburg speak Afrikaans as a first language, while most black residents speak Sesotho as a first language.

 History

 The town was established in 1954 to provide housing and other facilities for Sasol employees.
 The initial installation (Sasol 1) was a pilot plant to refine oil from coal, due to the lack of petroleum reserves.
 The coal reserves of the country were and still are extensive.
 The political developments of the late 1960s and early 1970s (specifically the trade embargoes against the apartheid government) made the operation of the pilot plant a priority to the government.
 Plans were made for a production plant to be built in the Eastern Transvaal to produce approximately 25% of the national fuel requirements.
 The new town of Secunda was built to house the construction and operations staff of what became known as SASOL 2 and SASOL 3 (Secunda CTL).

-Sasol One was one of the first places to be designated as a National Key Point under the National Key Points Act, which legislation protected areas so designated from "loss, damage, disruption or immobilisation (that) may prejudice the Republic".
+Sasol One was one of the first places to be designated as a National Key Point under the National Key Points Act, 1980, which legislation protected areas so designated from "loss, damage, disruption or immobilisation (that) may prejudice the Republic".

+Radioactivity incident

+January 8, 1977 – a 6.7 Ci (250 GBq) iridium-192 source fell out of its container at a construction site.
+The radiographer did not notice the loss of the source and left the site.
+A construction supervisor later picked up the source and placed it in his shirt pocket.
+He travelled home and placed the source in a cupboard.
+The source was recognized as lost two days later after workers were shown a replica and it was recovered the same day.
+The supervisor received a whole body dose of 116 rad (1.16 Gy) and required the amputation of two fingers.
+His wife and child received doses of 17 rad (0.17 Gy) and 10 rad (0.10 Gy) respectively.